solid-sinusoid/gym-gz/README.md

 ---

-**Disclaimer:** Gym-ignition is an independent project and is not related by any means to OpenAI and Open Robotics.
+**Disclaimer:** Gym-gz is an independent project and is not related by any means to OpenAI and Open Robotics.